 Addition is the most basic of arithmetic operations, and it comes with an evil twin – subtraction – that can undo what it does.
 Let's say you start with 5 and you add 7.
 You get 12, but if you subtract 7, you'll be left with the 5 with which you started.
 The inverse of addition is subtraction, and the net result of adding and subtracting the same number is equivalent of adding 0.

-A similar inverse relationship exists between multiplication and division, but there's an important difference.
+A similar inverse relationship exists between multiplication and division.
 The net result of multiplying and dividing a number by the same factor is to multiply the number by 1, which leaves it unchanged.
 This inverse relationship is useful when simplifying complex algebraic expressions and solving equations.

 Another pair of inverse mathematical operations is raising a number to an exponent "n" and taking the nth root of the number.
 The square relationship is the easiest to consider.
 If you square 2, you get 4, and if you take the square root of 4, you get 2.
 This inverse relationship is also useful to remember when solving complex equations.